What is an AI chatbot and why do B2B teams need one?

 Can high-priority accounts bypass the bot entirely?

-Scalability and Vendor Support
+Scalability and vendor support

 Ongoing maintenance determines long-term ROI.
 Look for platforms that require minimal configuration after initial setup and surface issues proactively rather than forcing your ops team to troubleshoot blindly.